ExtendScript/extendscript-modules/docs/Dev-Environment.md

 # Dev Environment

-When you are developing with npm modules it is always a good idea to work in a segregated or virtual environment.
-This provides a quick way to get set-up and run existing projects, it also makes it possible to install specific versions of modules without affecting your other projects and machine in general.
+When developing npm modules it is a good idea to work in a segregated (virtual) environment.
+This provides a quick way to get set up without affecting your other projects and machine in general.

-After you have set up your environment as described below you can kick of your project by clone our [extendscriptr boilerplate](https://github.com/ExtendScript/extendscriptr-boilerplate) template.
+This is an optional guide on how you could set up your environment.
+Once you’re good to go, feel free to clone our [extendscriptr boilerplate](https://github.com/ExtendScript/extendscriptr-boilerplate) template.

     $ git clone https://github.com/ExtendScript/extendscriptr-boilerplate.git

 ## Setup using NodeEnv
-I prefer to use the [`nodeenv`](https://github.com/ekalinin/nodeenv).
-A tool that integrates with [`virtualenvwrapper`](https://github.com/pypa/virtualenv) to manage my isolated [`nodejs`](https://nodejs.org/en/) (ExtendScript) environment.
+I recommend using [`nodeenv`](https://github.com/ekalinin/nodeenv).
+A tool that integrates with [`virtualenvwrapper`](https://github.com/pypa/virtualenv) to manage isolated [`nodejs`](https://nodejs.org/en/) environments.

 There is a great guide on how to setup your virtual environment at [python-guide.org](http://docs.python-guide.org/en/latest/dev/virtualenvs/)

-After your Python environment is setup we can visit our project folder and create a new environment for this project at the top level (next to your version control directory):
+When your `virtualenv` is installed we can create a new environment for a project at the top level (next to your version control directory):

     $ virtualenv .venv